• Skip to primary navigation

 Compiled by the Road Trip Alberta team

-The town of Banff is most famous for what surrounds it – it’s certainly hard to deny the appeal of the lofty Rocky Mountains that the town snuggly sits in.
-But what some people don’t realize is how diverse and simply delectable the food scene is as well.
+The town of Banff is most famous for what surrounds it – the lofty Rocky Mountains that the town snuggly sits in.
+But some people don’t realize how diverse and simply delectable the food scene is.
 Some of the best restaurants in Alberta are in Banff.
-In fact, finding a Banff restaurant should be easy for anyone.
+In fact, finding a Banff restaurant should be easy, it’s choosing which one to go to that may prove difficult.
+We normally gravitate to one or two of our favourites whenever we visit.
+But we also try to venture out and try something new as often as possible.
+(The challenge now is that our list has grown a little long and unwieldy!)

-Heading to the jewel of the Canadian Rockies sometime soon?
+Are you heading to the jewel of the Canadian Rockies sometime soon?
 Then be sure to mark these popular restaurants in Banff National Park on your “to eat at” list and let us know what your favourites are!

 Grizzly House

-Address: 207 Banff Ave
+Location: 207 Banff Ave

 • Grizzly House Menu